HannahCalich/PhysMove/README.md

 After displacements are calculated you can identify the best-fit distribution of displacements, which can provide insights into the search pattern(s) a species may use to locate resources.
-Determining the best-fit distribution for the displacements involves three functions (Figure 1 in main text, Figure S9 for a methodological overview):
+Determining the best-fit distribution for the displacements involves 3 functions (Figure 1 in main text, Figure S9 for a methodological overview):

 1. `FitDist()`: fits cdfs of continuous power-law, exponential, and lognormal distributions over the full range of displacements (i.e., full distributions) or to displacements truncated by an x_min (i.e., truncated distributions)

-2. `PlotDist()`: uses the results from `FitDist()` to plot ccdfs of the displacements with fit lines for each distribution.

-3. `CompDist()`: compares distribution fits from `FitDist()` and identifies the best-fit distribution for the displacements.

 `FitDist()` requires you to consider 4 optional parameters:
 - `dist`: distributions (`dist`) you want to fit to the displacement